Sam Brownback: LGBT issues

 In 1996, as a member of the House of Representatives, Brownback voted for the Defense of Marriage Act, which defined marriage for purposes of federal law as the union between a man and a woman.
 Brownback has stated that he believes homosexuality to be immoral as a violation of both Catholic doctrine and natural law.
 He has voted against gay rights, receiving zeros in four of the last five scorecards as a U.S. senator from the Human Rights Campaign.
 He opposes both same-sex marriage and same-sex civil unions.
 He opposes adding sexual orientation and gender identity to federal hate crime laws.
 He has declined to state a position on homosexual adoption, although a candidate for chair of the Kansas Republican Party claims he was blackballed by political operatives affiliated with Brownback for not opposing homosexual adoption.
 Brownback supported "don't ask, don't tell," the U.S. government's ban on openly homosexual people in the military.
 Brownback has associated with organizations such as the Family Research Council and American Family Association.
-Both organizations are listed as anti-gay hate groups by the Southern Poverty Law Center.

 In 2003, Brownback worked with Alliance for Marriage and Traditional Values Coalition to introduce a Senate bill containing the Federal Marriage Amendment, a proposed amendment to the United States Constitution that would federally prohibit same-sex marriage in the United States.
 The bill was a response to Goodridge v.
 Department of Public Health, the Massachusetts state court decision finding that same-sex couples had the right to marry in Massachusetts.
 In reaction to the Goodridge decision, Brownback stated that same-sex marriage threatened the health of American families and culture.

 In 2006, Brownback blocked the confirmation of federal judicial nominee Janet T. Neff because she had attended a same-sex commitment ceremony.
 At first, he agreed to lift the block only if Neff would recuse herself from all cases involving same-sex unions.
 Brownback later dropped his opposition.
-Neff was nominated to the United States District Court for the Western District of Michigan by President George W. Bush on March 19, 2007 to a seat vacated David McKeague and was confirmed by a vote of 83-4 by the Senate on July 9, 2007.
+Neff was nominated to the United States District Court for the Western District of Michigan by President George W. Bush on March 19, 2007, to a seat vacated David McKeague and was confirmed by a vote of 83-4 by the Senate on July 9, 2007.
 She received her commission on August 6, 2007.